rackspace/runway/docs/source/getting_started.rst

 Basic Concepts
 ^^^^^^^^^^^^^^

-Welcome to runway!
-To get a basic understanding of runway, we have listed out the key concepts below that you will need to get started with deploying your first `module`_.
+Welcome to Runway!
+To get a basic understanding of Runway, we have listed out the key concepts below that you will need to get started with deploying your first `module`_.